 It is usually assumed that the Vγ (Roman quinque and Greek gamma — I refer to it like this for reasons of algorithmic censorship) and Starlink systems will compete with each other in the lucrative market of internet provision, but that is not necessarily the case.
-The headlong deployment of both systems might suggest a race to get ahead of the competition, but it is also possible that the two infrastructures, terrestrial and celestial, are in fact complementary, with the satellites providing a ‘backhaul’ network for the towers.
+The headlong deployment of both systems might suggest a race to get ahead of the competition, but it is also possible that the two infrastructures, terrestrial and celestial, will be complementary, with the satellites providing a ‘backhaul’ network for the towers.

 There has been much speculation about the potential applications of Vγ beyond internet provision — questions which Starlink seems to have been spared.
 These questions, derided and suppressed as ‘conspiracy theories’ by mainstream and social media companies, are perfectly justified, since there has been no safety testing of Vγ, which can be used as a weapon system — as Frank Clegg, former President of Microsoft Canada, has revealed it was designed to be: an ‘active denial’ crowd control technology.

-In in any case, is there any longer a functional distinction between communications and surveillance systems?
+In any case, in the twenty-first century, is there any longer a functional distinction between communications and surveillance systems?

 ‘Connectivity’ works both ways.